arzwa/MultilocusIsland/docs/draft-hapdip2.md

-For a homogeneous genetic architecture, the swamping threshold at any individual locus depends on the total barrier strength $Ls$, the dominance coefficient $h$, and the strength of selection relative to drift $N_es$.
+For a homogeneous genetic architecture, the swamping threshold at any individual locus depends on the total barrier strength $Ls$, the dominance coefficient $h$, and the strength of selection per locus relative to drift
+$N_es$.
 Concomitantly, for any given migration rate $m$, these three key parameters will determine jointly whether significant adaptive differentiation is to be expected at a particular locus, as we show in @fig:drifthm (B).
-Unsurprisingly, the general consequence of genetic drift is to reduce the barrier effect, hence decreasing the expected differentiation at equilibrium (@fig:drift; @fig:drifthm B).
+Unsurprisingly, the general consequence of genetic drift is to reduce the barrier effect, hence decreasing the expected differentiation at equilibrium (@fig:drifthm B; @fig:drift).
 Swamping thresholds are both decreased and made less sharp by drift, and the detailed behavior depends on the dominance coefficient.
-Whereas for dominant local adaptation the effect of drift on the critical $m/s$ value decreases markedly for $N_es > 20$, for the additive case this happens, roughly, for $N_es > 10$.
+Whereas for dominant local adaptation the effect of drift on the critical $m/s$ value decreases markedly for $N_es > 20$ (@fig:drifthm B, top row), for the additive case this happens, roughly, for $N_es > 10$ (@fig:drifthm B, middle row).
 For substantial $N_es$ (e.g. $N_es=16$ in @fig:drift), we now see clearly that
 for dominant local adaptation (invading alleles are (partially) recessive,
 $h<0.5$), two phases can be distinguished as we consider increasing migration rates.
-As noted above, the barrier strength increases initially as migration increases, so that as long as the deleterious allele is below some frequency determined by $h$, the rate at which equilibrium differentiation declines with increasing $m$ decreases.
+As noted above, the barrier strength initially increases with migration as deleterious alleles increase in frequency on the island, exposing more invading recessives to selection.
-Once a threshold frequency is reached, the barrier strength starts to decline again with increasing $m$ (@fig:drift, $h=0$ and $h=0.25$ panels).
+However, above a certain allele frequency (determined by $h$), the barrier strength starts to decline again with increasing $m$ (@fig:drift, $h=0$ and
+$h=0.25$ panels).
-As in the deterministic analysis above, this behavior is in sharp contrast with the case of recessive local adaptation, where the positive feedback between the gff and the frequency of the locally deleterious allele ($q$) gives rise to sharp thresholds for swamping even when drift is quite strong (e.g. $N_es = 4$).
+As in the deterministic analysis above, this behavior is in sharp contrast with the case of recessive local adaptation (@fig:drifthm B, bottom row), where the positive feedback between the gff and the frequency of the locally deleterious allele ($q$) gives rise to sharp thresholds for swamping even when drift is quite strong (e.g. $N_es = 4$).

 ## Selection in both the haploid and diploid phase

+![
-![Multilocus migration-selection balance and swamping with dominance and haploid selection.
+Multilocus migration-selection balance and swamping with dominance and haploid selection.
 For a given total barrier strength (see main text), we vary the relative strength of selection in the diploid and haploid phase ($\tau$) and the degree